Maya (1999 film)

 Maya is a 1999 Indian Tamil-language devotional film, produced and directed by Rama Narayanan.
 The film stars Napoleon and Nagma, while S. P. Balasubrahmanyam plays a supporting role.
-The venture was simultaneously shot in Kannada as Jayasurya, with scenes overlapping.
+The venture was simultaneously shot in Kannada as Jayasoorya.
 The Tamil version was dubbed in Telugu as Gurupoornima and in Hindi as Sai Teri Maya.
 The films, which had music composed by R. R. G, were released on 15 January 1999.